Anne Meredith Barry

 Anne Meredith Barry (1932-2003) was an award-winning printmaker and painter known for her landscapes of Newfoundland and Labrador.

-She was born at Toronto and in 1954 graduated from the Ontario College of Art.
+She was born in Toronto and in 1954 graduated from the Ontario College of Art.
 A career success came in 1969, when she was included in the prestigious City of Montreal Art Exhibition.

 Barry visited Newfoundland for the first time in 1971, after accepting a residency with the Outport Arts Foundation, a provincial organization that helped small communities establish arts programs.
 She spent the summer working and teaching children at Hibb's Cove, Conception Bay.
 Deeply inspired by the province's rugged beauty, Barry regularly returned to Newfoundland from her home in Toronto to paint, make prints, and teach workshops at St. Michael's Printshop and Memorial University's Extension Service.